codethesaurus/docs/docs/contributing.md

 If you take more than a couple of weeks to work on it, I may send you a message asking about the status.
 This is mostly to see how you're doing and if you have questions.
 We understand people get busy and that life happens, so if you still want to work on it but are just slow, we understand!

-If we reach out and don't hear back from you, we may unassign you to that issue.
+If we reach out and don't hear back from you, we may un-assign you to that issue.
 This opens it up for others to work on.
 If you're unassigned but still want to work on it, let us know and we can reassign you.

 ## Thesaurus Data Updates

 The ultimate goal of Code Thesaurus is to provide the _best_ polyglot developer reference tool to any and all developers, regardless of language they code in.
 To that end, we'll need contributions not just to the website framework but to the actual thesaurus data files too.

-We try to make issues for all of the information we know is missing, but there's no way to create issues for everything.
+We try to make issues for all the information we know is missing, but there's no way to create issues for everything.
 If you see your favorite language isn't on the site, you're welcome to [add an issue](https://github.com/codethesaurus/codethesaur.us/issues/new/choose) to start working on it, or just go ahead and start adding it and make a pull request for it.

 For more information on how to fill in missing language data, check out the Thesaurus section of these docs.

 ## Reporting Bugs or Issues

 Did you find a bug?
 Great!
-Make sure it's not already reported on our [Issues Page](https://github.com/codethesaurus/codethesaur.us/issues) page.
+Make sure it's not already reported on our [Issues](https://github.com/codethesaurus/codethesaur.us/issues) page.
 If it's not, please open up a [New Issue](https://github.com/codethesaurus/codethesaur.us/issues/new/choose) and add it so I can look it over.
 (If it already exists, I may close it.)

 Please make your issue as detailed as possible!
 Add in the page or URL where it happened, what you were doing when the error occurred, or any other details important to the issue.
 Any steps you include to recreate it help me out a lot.
 I may contact you to try to get more details if I can't replicate it.